reefactor/brainfood_reference/README.md

 > So, what is important is **not to ask, “What is the purpose of life, of existence?” but to clear the confusion that is within you.
 It is like a blind man who asks, “What is light?”** If I tell him what light is, he will listen according to his blindness, according to his darkness; but suppose he is able to see, then, he will never ask the question “what is light?”
 It is there.
 -- Jiddu Khrishnamurti, The Book of Life

+> Asking science to explain life and vital matters is equivalent to asking a grammarian to explain poetry.
+> You cannot express the holy in terms made for the profane, but you can discuss the profane in terms made for the holy.
+> I realized that these sentences come naturally to me, almost involuntarily, in an eerie way, particularly when walking (slowly) or when freeing up my mind to do nothing, or nothing effortful—I could convince myself that I was hearing voices from the other side of the veil of opacity.
+By setting oneself totally free of constraints, free of thoughts, free of this debilitating activity called work, free of efforts, elements hidden in the texture of reality start staring at you; then mysteries that you never thought existed emerge in front of your eyes.
+> -- The bed of Procrustes: philosophical and practical aphorisms by Nassim Taleb

 Symbolic System is [a map, not the territory](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation) it represents.